Pradeepraj21/BookSharing-android-project/README.md

 ## Technologies used in the project

-a.
-Java
+1. Java
-b.
-Firebase Cloud Database
+2. Firebase Cloud Database
-c.
-XML
+3. XML
-d.
-Android Platform
+4. Android Platform
-e.
-Android Studio
+5. Android Studio

 ## Scope of Project